 Cosmetic surgery financing companies may cater to patients with a bad credit history.
-Review the pros and cons of the various borrowing options, and choose the alternative that meets your needs.
+Review the pros and cons of the various borrowing options, and choose the alternative that best meets your needs.

-Finding new and creative plastic surgery financing options can save you a bundle of money.
+Finding creative plastic surgery financing options can save you a bundle of money.
 Traditional companies will check your consumer report and credit score, and quote an interest rate that you may not like, or turn down your application.

 Follow this simple four-part outline.
 Improve the chances of obtaining the funding you need to improve your appearance – at terms that you can afford.